 Channels and getting the mix right

-This week, one of our clients asked with a big, exhausted sigh: ‘Do you we have to do Snapchat for Business now as well?’
-My response: ‘No!
+This week, one of our clients asked with a big, exhausted sigh: ‘create TikTok’s for our business now as well?’
+Our response: ‘No!
 Not at all, you’ve built a strong community with Facebook, LinkedIn and Instagram.
 Keep doing what you’re doing.
-It’s working for you and your audiences.’
+It’s working for you and your targeted audiences.’

 If we were talking to a business that relied on a significantly younger market – then this conversation would have gone very differently.

-If you’re a restaurant or fashion retailer, channels that emphasise visual content like Instagram and Facebook are a good mix – Snapchat would be a good one to try here too.
-These businesses can sell themselves with straight-forward photography – photos of their latest clothes, meals, etc. The content is largely secondary.
+If you’re a restaurant or fashion retailer, channels that emphasise visual content like Instagram and Facebook are a good mix – TikTok would be a good one to try here too.
+These businesses can sell themselves with straight-forward photography and videography – photos and videos of their latest clothes, meals, etc. The content is largely secondary.

 Whatever the mix, just remember your social media channels need to align to your business and its requirements not the other way around.
-Don’t create content that will work for a channel like Snapchat to say you’re ‘on’ Snapchat.
-If your business and its content don’t ‘fit’ there and your audience isn’t using it, why do it?
+Don’t jump onto TikTok just to say you’re on TikTok.
+If your business and its content don’t ‘fit’ there and your audience isn’t using that platform, there’s no value in doing it.

 Posts and getting the frequency right

-‘Well, we have to tweet at least three times a day and we must post to Facebook at least five times a week’.
+‘Well, we have to post an Instagram story at least three times a day and we must post to Facebook at least five times a week’.
 That’s not entirely true.
 It’s good to have a target number of posts for your business, but sometimes less is definitely more when it comes to your social media schedule.
 Be flexible.
 When you get caught up in a fixed schedule for each social media channel, your content is likely to suffer.

 I know what it’s like to be madly scratching around for content from colleagues to get a post (any post!) online, but I’ve learned that this content gap is better used for sharing or commenting on a post over posting whatever content you can get your hands on.

-Content aside, there’s also no one-size-fits-all approach when it comes to posting on Social Media.
+Content aside, there’s also no one-size-fits-all approach when it comes to posting on social media.
 It depends on your business – what you do and who you’re talking to.
-There are a lot of theories around based on ratios of posting your own content/sharing content, etc. Kevan Lee from Buffer gives an awesome run-down on the ideal social media ratios.
+There are a lot of “rules” out there and if you want some rough guidelines on how often to post, Rochi Zalani from Buffer provides some great insights on social media posting frequency.

 But my best advice is to track your performance and use monthly analytics to gauge what’s working.
 When did you have the highest engagement with a post and what was the post about?
 Did you use an image, a link or a video?
 Did you tag your partners or your people?
 This will help you get a gauge on what your audience responds to and when they’re interacting with social media.